bhargavvc/topics/_Definitions.md

 In summary, Amazon SQS helps to manage the flow of data between different components of your application, ensuring that they can work independently and efficiently handle varying loads.

-serverless: means building and running applications and services without managing the infrastructure
+**serverless** means building and running applications and services without managing the infrastructure

+**Compiletime**  is when the code is being translated into executable instructions, before it's run.
+**Runtime** is when the program is actually executing